 Lemome is a quality journal with a pretty slick design.
-It’ll offer you 190 pages of 120 GSM paper, elastic band, and one ribbon.
+It’ll offer you 190 pages of 120 GSM paper, an elastic band, and one ribbon.
 This is one of the highest paper densities among Bullet Journal notebooks, meaning that it will be withstanding more ink without ghosting or bleeding.

-You won’t find any pre-made pages and the pages aren’t numbered, but it’s a good quality basic notebook, definitely worth your attention.
+You won’t find any pre-made pages, and the pages aren’t numbered, but it’s a good quality basic notebook, definitely worth your attention.

 It doesn’t come in many designs, and if you’re looking for something more fun and colorful you might want to try somewhere else, but as I’ll show you later this isn’t really a problem and can be easily fixed.